-While pregnant there are several things you can do to minimize varicose veins and keep them under control.
-You can get off your feet whenever possible and elevate your legs, exercise and do not wear tight-fitting clothing.
-Also, be mindful of your weight gain and wear compression stockings to reduce swelling.
+While pregnant, there are several things you can do to minimize varicose veins and keep them under control.
+You can reduce the amount of time spent on your feet and elevate your legs when possible.
+Also, when exercising do not wear tight-fitting clothing.
+Be mindful of your weight gain and wear compression stockings to reduce swelling.
 There are no surefire ways to prevent varicose veins but the above-mentioned tips may help the situation.

 Of all the risk factors for varicose veins disease, pregnancy is one of the highest risk factors for chronic venous insufficiency.
-Others include hereditary factors, and standing on feet for long periods of time, ie stewardess, nurse, waiters, cashiers.
-If you have all three risk factors then the relative risk is very high.
+Other factors include hereditary and standing on feet for long periods of time. ie stewardess, nurses, waiters, cashiers, etc. If you have all three risk factors then you are at a very high risk.

-Those with varicose veins during pregnancy routinely need ultrasounds during pregnancy to rule out problems with large veins and stagnant flow that can occur and afflict those patients with vein disease.
-Thrombophlebitis and blood clots can occur in veins and can be heightened during pregnancy.
-An ultrasound can rule these out and predicate a treatment algorithm.
+Those with varicose veins during pregnancy routinely need ultrasounds during pregnancy to rule out problems, such as large veins and stagnant flow that can occur and afflict those patients with vein disease.